Man attacked by tiger after entering enclosure at Florida zoo, deputies say - NewsBreak

 When the first deputy arrived on the scene, they kicked the enclosure and tried to get the tiger to release the man’s arm.
 When that didn’t work, the sheriff’s office says the deputy shot the animal.

-The man was seriously injured and transported to a local hospital as a trauma alert.Friendly family man’s 50-year secret: He was fugitive, too
+The man was seriously injured and transported to a local hospital as a trauma alert.New NYS law prohibits slaughter of race horses

-The status of the 4-year-old male Malayan tiger is unclear.
-Deputies say it retreated to the back of the enclosure after being shot.
-A veterinarian has sedated the animal and will examine it when it is safe to do so, according to the sheriff’s office.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0